aruraghuvanshi/DJI-TELLO-thewhitetello/README.md

 # thewhitetello
 An API to control the DJI Ryze Tello and the DJI Ryze Tello Edu Drone.

+Refer to app.py to get an idea on how to use the API.

 # How to Use: